Engineering Case Study

 Race-Safe Scheduling

-Booking operations use DynamoDB conditional writes:
+Booking operations rely on DynamoDB conditional writes:

 attribute_not_exists(slotId)This guarantees slot exclusivity without requiring transactions.